dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 By [Tom Dykstra](https://github.com/tdykstra), [Steve Smith](https://ardalis.com/), [Stephen Halter](https://twitter.com/halter73), and [Chris Ross](https://github.com/Tratcher)

 An ASP.NET Core app runs with an in-process HTTP server implementation.
-The server implementation listens for HTTP requests and surfaces them to the app as sets of [request features](xref:fundamentals/request-features) composed into an <xref:Microsoft.AspNetCore.Http.HttpContext>.
+The server implementation listens for HTTP requests and surfaces them to the app as a set of [request features](xref:fundamentals/request-features) composed into an <xref:Microsoft.AspNetCore.Http.HttpContext>.

 ::: moniker range=">= aspnetcore-2.2"